 This article addresses both the challenges CIOs and technology leaders experienced during the COVID-19 pandemic and how companies and their technology functions responded to it.
-We learned that the organisations and their stakeholders most likely to shape their narratives in a positive direction were those who understood and leveraged the benefits of the new technology labour model that supports a managed services approach.
+We learned that the organizations and their stakeholders most likely to shape their narratives in a positive direction were those who understood and leveraged the benefits of the new technology labor model that supports a managed services approach.

-What happens to a technology organisation – specifically, the critical processes, activities, reporting and deadlines – when the IT team is suddenly unavailable, unable to work either in the office or remotely?
+What happens to a technology organization – specifically, the critical processes, activities, reporting and deadlines – when the IT team is suddenly unavailable, unable to work either in the office or remotely?

 CIOs faced coronavirus-related crises that threatened the timely execution of these activities in highly unique ways.